primate88/chat-format/README.md

 If you have suggestions for improvements or bug fixes, please feel free to submit an issue or pull request.

 ## License
-Chat-Format is released under the MIT License.
+Chat-Format is released under the Apache-2.0 License.
 See [LICENSE](LICENSE) for more information.